OUR INTERNATIONAL PROGRAMS

 In July 2012, we guided six Canadians on the Vision Quest we held in the Rocky Mountains of Colorado.
 They drove down together from Edmonton, Alberta, helping create one of the most closely bonded and spirited groups we’ve ever led.
 In July of 2013 we were invivited to Edmonton to help train some of these folks and others in our work, and to hold a Vision Quest in Canada.
 This was our first visit to Canada, and we were excited about it.
 We’ll be returning to Canada in July 2014 to hold a Mirroring and Guiding Workshop from July 11-15, then a Vision Quest from July 18-26.
 For those in Canada or the American Northwest, this is a great opportunity to train and/or quest with Rites of Passage.

-On August 19, 2009 we returned to South Korea to present training and supervision at Soop Chae Won, the country's foremost environmental education and nature healing center.
+On August 19, 2009 we returned to South Korea to present training and supervision at Soop Chae Won, the country’s foremost environmental education and nature healing center.
 It was an amazing and inspiring experience to work with Korean guide-apprentices, especially the young adults who want to do this work.
 We stayed at Soop Chae Won for almost a month, making many new friends and reconnecting with those who quested with us 2 years ago.
-To read more about our recent work in South Korea, take a look at our newsletter for Fall 2009.

 In September 2007, we traveled for two weeks to present a Vision Quest and training to a group of staff members of Soop Chae Won, a South Korean forest retreat center serving youth and adults, and of the Korea Forest Foundation.
 The result was a rich cross-cultural learning for both the Rites of Passage staff and for the South Koreans.
-We're delighted and honored to have been a part of the inauguration of the new forest center, and we hope for continued collaboration in the future.
-You can read more about our journey here.
+We’re delighted and honored to have been a part of the inauguration of the new forest center, and we hope for continued collaboration in the future.